Sikorsky S-76 Helicopter, USA

 The S-76C++, which features an intake air filter and an improved and quieter transmission, was launched later.
 It is equipped with upgraded interior equipment and electronics.
 The production of S-76C++ was completed in January 2006.
 The helicopter is powered by a Turboméca Arriel 2S2 turbo shaft engine.

-The S-76D is currently under development.
-It will be equipped with a Pratt and Whitney 210S engine that can produce about 1,050shp of power.
-Vibration control and composite main rotors will be installed.
+The S-76D is equipped with a Pratt and Whitney 210S engine.
+The dual FADEC-controlled engine can produce about 1,050shp of power.
+Active Vibration Control System (AVCS) and four-bladed composite main rotor are installed for smooth operation.

 The S-76C++ helicopter has a large rectangular cabin.
 The length and width of the cabin are 2.41m and 1.93m respectively.
 The height and area of the cabin are 1.35m and 4.65m² respectively.
 The baggage volume and cabin volume are 1.08m³ and 5.78m³ respectively.

-The helicopter also has a spacious cabin interior, an active vibration control system (AVCS), reduced interior noise, two cabin doors with pop-out windows and two cockpit doors.
+The helicopter also has a spacious cabin interior, an AVCS, reduced interior noise, two cabin doors with pop-out windows and two cockpit doors.

 The cockpit is equipped with a Honeywell primus weather radar, dual comm / nav radios, an automatic direction finder, dual attitude and heading reference systems (AHRS) and air data computers, a radio altimeter, a mode C transponder, dual VORs with glideslope, distance measuring equipment (DME) and a cockpit voice recorder (CVR).